farhana1i/HackerRank-30-Days-of-Code/README.md

 # HackerRank-30-Days-of-Code
 30 Days of Code by HackerRank Solutions

-I have implemented all the solutions in C++ programming language.
+I have implemented all of the solutions in the C++ programming language.